camilla47/KoreanDramaRankings/README.md

 # Exploring the My Drama List Website
 This is the final project for my BYU Stat 386 course.
 It has 3 parts: collecting the data, exploratory data analysis, and building a dashboard.
+The links to the blog posts and dashboard are at the bottom.

 ## Collecting the Data
 * **bsoup_scrape.py** This contains the function that scrapes the mdl website for title,year,episodes,country,viewer_score, and rank